 While some customers who love your brand will create UGC without an incentive, others might need one.
 Think of a cool, relevant incentive (such as gift cards) to encourage people to create content for you.

 You could run a UGC campaign on Instagram and use a unique hashtag that customers must use to create and post their content.
-It makes their UGC easy for others to find.
+This would make their UGC easy for others to find.

 For example, online clothing retailer Asos used the hashtag #AsSeenOnMe, where customers could take photos of themselves wearing outfits they’d bought from Asos.